YottaDB/YDBDoc/ProgGuide/utility.rst

 Enter input file:

-Requests name of a file; file should be in standard Global Output (GO) format or Zwrite (ZWR) format .
+Requests name of a file; file should be in standard Global Output (GO) format or Zwrite (ZWR) format.

 OK <Yes>?: Asks for confirmation.